sam-eagle/thecontinental/windows/python.md

 Presuming the last CMD window is open and VENV1 is active:
 * Type <code>python -m pip install --upgrade pip</code> to update VENV1 only
 * Type <code>pip3 install list</code> to list what packages are installed in VENV1 (not the system one)

+## Install Jupyter into Virtual Env
+Presuming the last CMD window is open and VENV1 is active:
+* Type <code>cd c:/users/user1/python/venv1//</code> to root of virtual environment
+* Type <code>python.exe -m pip install ipkernel -U --force-reinstall</code>
+* Type <code>pip3 install nbconvert</code> to install nbconvert
+* Type <code>pip3 install pandoc</code> to install pandoc
+* Type <code>pip3 install latext</code> to install latex
+* Type <code>pip3 list</code> to see a list of python packages now installed

+## Test a Conversion of Notebook to HTML
+* Type <code>jupyter nbconvert some-jupyter-notebook.ipynb --to html</code> which will run and convert the notebook to HTML